ArcadeHustle/RingEdge_NoKey_softmod/README.md

 In order to get the game keys, we will need to understand where they come from, or alternately where they go.

 Hint: The technique most folks use involves patching Sega mx* binaries to not delete files that are placed in the windows TEMP folder.
 During key generation the TrueCrypt keys that are derived from KeyChip interrogation are temporarily placed in C:\Windows\TEMP via mkstemp(), and subsequently deleted.
 The pastebin links shared above walk through a clunky process by which the files can be retrieved.
-The technique that has previously been shared in the community involves patching DeleteFileA() inside of mxsegaboot.exe.
+This previously shared technique that has proliferated into the community involves patching DeleteFileA() inside of mxsegaboot.exe so that the resulting file can be collected from the TEMP folder.

 <img src="https://github.com/ArcadeHustle/RingEdge_NoKey_softmod/blob/master/pics/DeletefileA.png">